 The most important part of it is pictures.
 The more you take, the better.
 Glance through the ads of brand new cars, made by professionals photographers, and try to imitate their approach.
 The best time to take a photo of your vehicle is right after sunset.
 Choose a picturesque location, such as your own garden, or a well-groomed parking space in the open, or close to a good-looking brick wall.
 Avoid arranging a photo session inside the garage — the artificial light will hardly look stunning.
 Plus, there would be unwanted objects in the background.

-Your ad should contain the following pictures:
+Your ad should contain the following editing of car photos:

 - The exterior from various angles